-To support learner's career preparations, careers personnel visit the institution on a regular basis and the students can use all the on line resources.
-Tutors will also offer subject specific careers advice through module sessions or individual tutorials.
+To support learner's career preparations, careers personnel are available on-site for group and 1:1 advice and the students can use all the on-line resources.
+Tutors will offer subject specific careers advice through module sessions or individual tutorials.
 Careers Fairs are arranged periodically to allow students to engage directly with employers from the industry sector.